evilpaper/reliable/README.md

 - The course content can be consumed in any language.
 Written or spoken.
 - It should be possible to buy a curse with Swedish Swish

+# Event storming

+## Events - describe what happened

+- Customer bought course
+- Customer shared course
+- Attendee started course
+- Attendee completed course
+- Customer get notification that attendee completed course

+## Commands - actions that cause an event

+- Buy course
+- Share course

+## Actors - Who is making these actions?

+- Customer = Person in need of course
+- Attendee - The person who undergoe the course

+## Systems - Internal or external that react to or trigger events.

+- Send email?

+-

 # Local setup

 ### 1. Install dependencies